 02 Where did your name come from?

-03 Who are your major influences and inspirations and who do you despise?
+03 Who were your major influences and inspirations and who do you despise?

-05 What can someone who has never seen you live before expect from your live show?
+05 What can someone who has never seen you live before expect from your live shows then & possibly even now?

 06 Who writes your songs?
 What types of themes and subjects do you deal with?

-07 How has your music evolved since you first began playing?
+07 How did your music evolved since you first began playing together?

 08 What has been your biggest challenge as a band?
 Were you been able to overcome this?
 If so, how?